 Furthermore surveys must be conducted by the consistent method (or one that provides an equal result) laid down in the decree.
 In context of given devices, the decree presicribes, that the given device posess a type-approval certificate, that proves that the device is capable of conducting the required measurement.

-Data created by the inspectorates flow into a central database that is managed by the Air Purity-Protection Reference Centre (LRK) that operates within the framework of the National Meteorological Service.
+Data created by the Government Offices flow into a central database that is managed by the Air Purity-Protection Reference Centre (LRK) that operates within the framework of the National Meteorological Service.
 Data influx within the LRK is validated once again.
 In order to further upkeep the quality of measurement results, LRK coordinates the unification of survey methods and relevant quality assurance and quality inspection duties.
-LRK’s laboratory – that also possesses an accreditation- organizes round-measurements for the inspectorates and participates in itself in international round-measurements as well.
+LRK’s laboratory – that also possesses an accreditation– organizes round-measurements for the Government Offices and participates in itself in international round-measurements as well.

-83. The Governmental Decree No. 280/2004 – acting upon the tenets of European guideline 49/2002/EC on environmental noise- on the measurement and administration on environmental noise prescribes the creation of strategic noise-maps and action plans for metropolitan agglomeration areas and high traffic vehicular institutions.
+83. The Governmental Decree 280/2004.
+(X.20.) – acting upon the tenets of European guideline 49/2002/EC on environmental noise- on the measurement and administration on environmental noise prescribes the creation of strategic noise-maps and action plans for metropolitan agglomeration areas and high traffic vehicular institutions.

 There are many prescriptions within the decree that serve the quality assurance and appropriate professional creation of strategic noise maps.